dualistic/dualistic.github.com/source/_posts/2012-03-02-print-out-datamapper-query.markdown

 # => ["SELECT \"id\", \"name\", \"private\" FROM \"yogo_projects\" WHERE (\"deleted_at\" IS NULL AND \"name\" = ?)
 ORDER BY \"id\"", ["Test"]]
 ```

 This presents a problem!
 We need to join array[0] with array[1] such that the query is reconstructed.
-Thanks to a handy "StackExchange post":http://stackoverflow.com/questions/7021835/replace-string-with-array-content-in-ruby, it turns out that ruby is pretty good at this:
+Thanks to a handy [StackExchange post](http://stackoverflow.com/questions/7021835/replace-string-with-array-content-in-ruby), it turns out that ruby is pretty good at this:

 ``` ruby Map an array into a string with delimiters
 query = ["SELECT \"id\", \"name\", \"private\" FROM \"yogo_projects\" WHERE (\"deleted_at\" IS NULL AND \"name\" = ?)
 ORDER BY \"id\"", ["Test"]]